The Toll Roads

 Studies conducted during the 1970s identified that several new roads were needed to serve Orange County.
 By 1981, State Routes 73, 133, 241 and 261 were roughly sketched onto the county's road plans.

 The Toll Roads were originally planned as freeways – but due to a lack of state funding they had to be built as tolled roads.
 To finance the roads, toll revenue bonds were sold as the major funding source and development impact fees have been assessed on new construction under Section 66484.3 of the California Government Code.

 To plan, design, finance, construct and operate major thoroughfares and bridges in Orange County, two Joint Powers Authorities* were organized under the provisions of state law and a Joint Exercise of Powers Agreements (JPA) among the County of Orange and certain cities within the County was established.
 In 1987, Senate Bill 1413 passed, giving TCA the authority to construct the new roads as toll facilities and issue bonds backed by future toll revenues and development impact fees.

 Construction of The Toll Roads was funded through the sale of bonds to both private individuals and institutional investors.
 The bonds can only be repaid by future tolls and development fees.
-Since the bonds are not backed by government, taxpayers are not responsible for repaying the debt if future toll revenues fall short.
+Since the bonds are not backed by government, taxpayers are not responsible for repaying the debt nor do taxpayers carry the risk if future toll revenues fall short.
 Today, toll and development impact fee revenue go toward retiring the construction debt, funding additional improvements and covering costs of operating The Toll Roads.